Javid Basharat

-Javid Basharat (born 7 September 1995) is an Afghan-born English mixed martial artist who currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
+Javid Basharat (born 7 September 1995) is an Afghan-born English mixed martial artist who competes in the Bantamweight division of the Professional Fighters League (PFL).
+He has also competed in the Ultimate Fighting Championship (UFC).

 Background

-Javid and his younger brother Farid, who is also a UFC fighter, arrived in England from Afghanistan with their mother as refugees at the age of five, where they rejoined their father.
+Javid and his younger brother Farid, who is also currently a UFC fighter, arrived in England from Afghanistan with their mother as refugees at the age of five, where they rejoined their father.

 Basharat's journey in combat sports began with taekwondo at the age of 13, inspired by Afghanistan's Rohullah Nikpai's historic bronze medal win in the 2008 Summer Olympics in Beijing.
 His parents enrolled him in taekwondo for self-defense, recognizing his youthful energy and penchant for sparring with his brother.
 Although he initially honed his skills in England, Basharat hadn't yet heard of the UFC and was more familiar with the world of boxing.
 He was exposed to mixed martial arts at London Shootfighters.

 Mixed martial arts career

 Early career

 Basharat maintained an undefeated record, fighting mostly on the English regional scene, starting out with his debut TKO win over Gino Kroes at "Rise of Champions 2" in April 2016.
 He continued with victories via submissions and TKOs in the next 9 bouts, claiming the CON Bantamweight Championship in 2018 and defending it successfully.

 Basharat was invited to compete on Dana White's Contender Series Season 5, where he faced Israeli fighter Oron Kahlon.
 Kahlon missed weight by four pounds and was fined 20% of his purse.
 At the promotional face-off, Basharat rejected a handshake due to the missed weight.
 Kahlon then called Basharat a "terrorist", sparking controversy.
 Basharat dominated the fight, finishing Kahlon with a guillotine choke in the third round to earn a UFC contract.